Schrodinger’s Wave Mechanics

 Rearranging in terms of [k]:

-This equation has to be substituted back into spatial wave equation introduced in , which is again presented below:
+This equation has to be substituted back into the spatial wave equation introduced in , which is again presented below:

 This is considered to be the generalized form of Schrodinger’s time-dependent wave equation and applicable for a particle being acted upon by a force, although for completeness we should also present this equation in its 3-dimensional form: